uclcrypto/spook-masked-hardware/README.md

 **Header**

-A sending of data is structured as a dedicated sequence of commands (denoted a segment).
-A segment begins with a specific command (i.e., the header) containing all the information making a proper data transfer possible.
+A dedicated sequence of commands (denoted as segments) are used to send data.
+A segment begins with a specific command (i.e., the header) containing all the information ensuring a proper data transfer.
 The 4 MSBs of each header (denoted `dtype`) indicates the type of data contained in the current segment.
 These can take the following values:

 + `4'b1100` *(KEY)*: the secret key.